Broadway Playhouse at Water Tower Place

 9 people favorited this theater

-This theater opened in the mid 1970s and its original four screens were built in the upper floors of the Water Tower Place Mall.
+This theatre opened in the mid-1970’s and its original four screens were built in the upper floors of the Water Tower Place Mall.
 Screens 5 to 7 were erected on street level on Chestnut Street.

-In mid-2002, the Village Theatres chain, which also operates the historic Biograph, Village and Village North Theatres, renovated and reopened the former 5-7 Water Tower auditoriums along Chestnut Street, as simply the Water Tower Theatre.
+In mid-2002, the Village Theatres chain, which also operates the historic Biograph Theatre, Village Theatre and Village North Theatre, renovated and reopened the former 5-7 Water Tower auditoriums along Chestnut Street, as simply the Water Tower Theatre.
 It screened mainly art and foreign features.
 The 1-4 auditoriums were gutted and turned into retail space.